 While the tech industry tends to take pride in changing the world of work, and often, with a bit of hubris the world per se, the technology sector is actually further away from achieving gender equality than the U.S. economy as a whole.
 While the percentage of women in the United States labor force

 over the past decades, it is still significantly lower in the tech sector.

-– a percentage that the tech industry matches and in some cases exceeds, but one that is still far from parity.
+– a percentage many tech companies match or exceed, but one that is still far from parity.